-Life Insurance – Divorced ex sues new wife for husband’s life insurance
+Life Insurance – Divorced ex-wife sues new wife for husband’s life insurance

 Scott v.
 Scott.
 (February 2018)

 Roseann sued Donna in Mesa County District Court, alleging Donna committed civil theft, conversion, and unjust enrichment.
-Donna moved to dismiss Roseann’s claims, arguing that Roseann’s claims failed to state a legal claim upon which relief could be granted and that Roseann had failed to join Melvin’s estate, a necessary party.
+Donna moved to dismiss Roseann’s claims before trial.
 The district court granted the motion to dismiss.

 Similarly, the Court concluded it was error to dismiss Roseann’s claim for unjust enrichment.
 In general, a person who is unjustly enriched at the expense of another is subject to liability to make restitution.
 Here, Roseann alleged that Donna received a benefit that was promised to Roseann in the separation agreement and it would be inequitable for Donna to retain the funds.

-The Court held that Melvin’s estate was not a necessary party because Donna had possession of the life insurance proceeds at issue, and thus complete relief can be accorded between Roseann and Donna, without a lawsuit against Melvin’s estate.
+The Court held that Melvin’s estate was not a necessary party which Roseann had to sue, because Donna had possession of the life insurance proceeds at issue, and thus complete relief can be accorded between Roseann and Donna, without a lawsuit against Melvin’s estate.
 In addition, the life insurance proceeds were never a part of Melvin’s estate assets and therefore the estate has no interest in those proceeds.